 Criticisms of the standard

-Some NGOs, such as Greenpeace, have criticised the standard for including a definition of HCS forests that differs from that offered by the HCS Approach (HCSA) toolkit, with which it was previously aligned.
+Some NGOs, such as Greenpeace, have criticised the standard.
+According to Greenpeace, it includes a definition of HCS forests that differs from that offered by the HCS Approach (HCSA) toolkit.

 The HCSA ‘uses field data on levels of biomass, vegetation structure and composition,’ along with a view from above, to get an idea of a forest’s conservation value.
 High, medium and low density forests, as well as young regenerating forests, come under the definition of HCS forests.
 Scrub and open land do not.